genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

 }
 ```

-It is important to mention that the permissioning block at the global level can only contain `permissionCodes` as the `auth` block is based on each individual resource definition.
+It is important to know that the permissioning block at the global level can only contain `permissionCodes`, as the `auth` block is based on each individual resource definition.
 The global permissioning block can be overriden at the resource level.

 For every request that comes into a Genesis server, it will include the username of an authenticated user.
-Non-authenticated users will not have access or visibility to the genesis services.
+Non-authenticated users will not have access or visibility to the Genesis services.

-There are two main optional sub-blocks to the Permissioning block.
+There are two main optional sub-blocks to the permissioning block.

-1. **PermissionCodes list**
+- `PermissionCodes` list
+- `auth` sub-block

+### PermissionCodes list
+Here is a simple example:

 ```kotlin
 permissionCodes = listOf("TRADER", "SUPPORT")
 ```